Home - Calibration Workshop 2019

 At the end of the workshop, a picture should emerge on what the critical processes and in-house knowledge are, together with suggestions for improvements for current missions or those in- development, and a roadmap for focused discussions on ESA’s role in the calibration of future missions.

-A short report (white-paper) will be prepared to capture the main discussion points of the workshop.
+A short report (white-paper) was prepared to capture the main discussion points of the workshop.

 - Catarina Alves de Oliveira (SCI-ODJ)